 Egg donor process at IVF Spain

 The donor selection process in IVF Spain is legal and regulated by the Law of Assisted Reproduction.
-This law says that the donor and receptor must share the maximum possible phenotypical similarity, that is, that they are physically similar.
+This law says that the donor and recipient must share the maximum possible phenotypical similarity, that is, that they are physically similar.
 During the first visit of the patients we request a high quality and representative photograph of the future parents with which we will analyse their main features and choose the perfect donor for them.

 Bear in mind that the final phenotype of the longed-for baby is not exactly predictable, since it depends on multiple genes and how they interact with each other and with the environment, which in this case is the pregnant mother.
 Therefore, it is possible for parents with characteristic phenotypical traits such as pale skin, to find that their child does not possess exactly that trait (e.g. slightly darker skin).
 This process is absolutely normal and widely known, since it can be observed in any couple that has had a child with or without the help of reproductive medicine.